dustinpfister/blog_posts/_posts/threejs-alpha-map.md

 ### Version Numbers matter with three.js

-When I first wrote this post I was using three.js version r104, and the last time I edited this post I was using r135.
+When I first wrote this post I was using threejs version r104, and the last time I edited this post I was using r135.
 Threejs is still being developed and is moving pretty fast, in the future there might come another time where this code might break.
 So if things are not working out for you with this example, and many other examples on the open Internet the first thing you should check is the version of threejs that you are using.

 ## 1 - Alpha map example in three js

 So for a basic example of an alpha map in threejs I have this example that makes used of a texture that is created from a canvas element.
-I just create a canvas and then make gray scale areas of the canvas by using the 2d drawing context.
+To do so I just create a canvas element, get a refernce to the 2d drawing context, and then draw gray scale areas in the canvas.
 When drawing to the canvas any area that I draw as black will end up being totally transparent, and any area that is white will be fully opaque, shads of gray then set values between the two extremes.

 I then used the THREE.CanvasTexture constructor to create a texture that I can then use with the alpha map property of a material that supports alpha maps such as the Mesh basic Material.